Lilypads/IIR_application/README.md

 Check the following webpage for instructions on how to install pyFirmata2: https://pypi.org/project/pyFirmata2/

-3. pynput (Controller Library)
+3. pynput (Keyboard Controller Library)

-On terminal, install pynput with pip or pip3.
+On a terminal, install pynput with pip or pip3.
 ```
 pip install pynput
 ```